 Our team of highly experienced staff works with customers to develop scientifically sound biological control solutions based on thorough research.
 We advance the science of biological weed control by carrying out in-depth studies, often in collaboration with universities or other research organizations.

 Our work is generally carried out in a number of phases which typically include the following tasks:

 The team and key contact

-The team working at CABI in Switzerland is led by Dr Hariet Hinz and includes research scientists, temporary research assistants and garden technicians.
+The team working at CABI in Switzerland is led by Dr Philip Weyl and includes research scientists, MSc and PhD students, garden technicians and temporary research assistants.

-In addition, a number of MSc and PhD students are co-supervised by CABI staff and conduct part of their research at the centre.
-This is an important component of CABI’s work and adds both a breadth and depth to the quality of our scientific research.
+The co-supervision of MSc and PhD students by CABI staff is an important component of CABI’s work and adds both breadth and depth to the quality of our scientific research.

-- In a global first for biocontrol in the mustard family, the root-crown mining weevil, Ceutorhynchus scrobicollis, was released on garlic mustard field sites close to Ottawa, Canada in August 2018.
-In the U.S., C. scrobicollis is still undergoing section 7 consultation with the U.S. Fish and Wildlife Service.
+- In a global first for biocontrol in the mustard family, the root-crown mining weevil, Ceutorhynchus scrobicollis, was released on garlic mustard field sites close to Ottawa, Canada in August 2018, with initial signs of possible establishment in 2022

 Crushed garlic mustard leaves and seeds smell like cultivated garlic and have been used as flavouring in cooking for centuries.
 Garlic mustard is a brassica from Eurasia that was accidentally taken to North America and became invasive in many of its forests.
 Together with partners, CABI is exploring the possibility of using specially selected and tested insects from the native range in order to safely control the plants spread and impact in the introduced range.